rjsiegle/MART-441_Work/Week 14 - MART 441/readme.md

 from the homework but I could not get it to work correctly for whatever reason.

 This was a really fun and easy week actually!
 Once I got past the library errors and the confusing errors from the cdn's it was cake!
-I used a pretty bad object i made in tinder cad for another class but it's cool to see how something made there can work here!
+I used a pretty bad object i made in tinkercad for another class but it's cool to see how something made there can work here!